claforte/RayTracingWeekend.jl/README.md

 ## using Base.getproperty() for `vec.x` instead of `vec[1]`.

-This was meant to be a convenient function to get `some_vec.x` or `some_color.r`, but this causes ~41 allocations per call, so this was a huge bottleneck.
+This was meant to be a convenient function to get `some_vec.x` or `some_color.r`, but this caused ~41 allocations per call, so this was a huge bottleneck.
 TODO: replace by a lens? i.e. see https://youtu.be/vkAOYeTpLg0?t=426

 ```